visgl/deck.gl/docs/layers/geojson-layer.md

 - Default: `f => f.properties.lineWidth || 1`

-Called to retrieve the line width for a GeoJson feature.
+Called to retrieve the line width in meters for a GeoJson feature.

 Note: This accessor is called for `LineString` and `MultiLineString` features.
 It is called for `Polygon` and `MultiPolygon` features if the